 “I think we had seven guys total (working) on the project,” Bonkiewicz says, as some of the 15 attendees were just there to watch.

-The work was a continuous six hours as a wet edge needs to be maintained when placing the urethane to prevent a flooring failure.
-Stopping for a break isn’t an option.
+The work took place over a continuous six-hour period.
+Installers had to maintain a wet edge when placing the urethane to prevent a flooring failure.
+Thus, stopping for a break isn’t an option.

-After the floor was 100% covered, “We were done for the day,” he says.
+After coverage of the floor reached 100%, “We were done for the day,” he says.
 “That was a big day.”

 After allowing the coating to cure for eight hours, the crew came back the next day to apply the pigmented polyaspartic topcoat.
 Spartacote Flex Pure Clinical Plus was pigmented bright red with Spartacote Grip traction additive.

 “The topcoat goes down really fast,” Bonkiewicz says about the two-part finish.
-A ribbon of the mixture was poured onto the floor and immediately squeegeed onto the surface.
+Installers poured a ribbon of the mixture onto the floor and immediately squeegeed onto the surface.
 Crew members wearing spikes then rolled out the material perpendicularly, followed by another member back rolling perpendicular to those already placed.
 It took roughly an hour to coat the entire 9,000 square feet.

 The Rooster Brewery project was a win-win for everyone involved, Bonkiewicz says.
 “We got to train internal guys, as well as some of our contractors new to our urethane cement.
 And the folks that own the brewery are thrilled with their floor for the new brewing area.
 It’s going to be a great floor for many years to come.”